Dragory/modmailbot-community-resources/GCP Guide.md

 If you are having issues with anything in this guide and you've tried to help yourself, then I am in [Dragory's discord server](https://discord.gg/vRuhG9R) (mesub#0556).
 I may not be online when you post your question though.

-Additonally, if you've got any suggestions on how to improve the guide then please feel free to create an issue or find me in [Dragory's discord server](https://discord.gg/vRuhG9R).
+Additionally, if you've got any suggestions on how to improve the guide then please feel free to create an issue or find me in [Dragory's discord server](https://discord.gg/vRuhG9R).

-_This guide was last updated on the 29/10/2020._
+_This guide was last updated on the 8/11/2020._
-Guide revision: 4 (V1.4)
+Guide revision: 5 (V1.4.1)